-SHRA 51.
-Refer client in HMIS and send emails 51.1 Included the following information in the email: 51.1.1 Disclaimer saying that the property will do an intake with the client.
-51.1.2 SHRA Application links 51.1.3 Disclaimer telling the client that they have 14 days to fill out the application or it will expire.
-51.1.4 Attached - pdf of Referral Letter - use the appropriate template letter for the project.
-All template letters are stored on the SSF Manage Referrals to CAS Housing Programs SharePoint.
-51.2 Include the following people on the email: 51.2.1 SHRA 51.2.2 Property Management 51.2.3 Lead Service Provider 51.2.4 Housing Service Provider Go to step 52 for SHRA Go to step 54 for the Lead Service Provider Go to step 56 for Property Management Olika 52.1 Log referral on spreadsheet and wait for the application.
+50.4 Disability certification

+50.5 Chronic homelessness verification

+50.6 VI-SPDAT assessment

+51. Refer client in HMIS and send emails

+51.1 Included the following information in the email:

+51.1.1 Disclaimer saying that the property will do an intake with the client.

+51.1.2 SHRA Application links

+51.1.3 Disclaimer telling the client that they have 14 days to fill out the application or it will expire.

+51.1.4 Attached - pdf of Referral Letter - use the appropriate template letter for the

+project.
+All template letters are stored on the SSF Manage Referrals to CAS

+Housing Programs SharePoint.

+51.2 Include the following people on the email:

+51.2.1 SHRA

+51.2.2 Property Management

+51.2.3 Lead Service Provider

+51.2.4 Housing Service Provider

+Go to step 52 for SHRA

+Go to step 54 for the Lead Service Provider

+Go to step 56 for Property Management

+SHRA 52.
+Log referral

+OIIIIA 52.1 Log referral on spreadsheet and wait for the application.

 52.2 Check back with the service providers if applications aren't received.

-52.3 Go to step 58 53.
-Wait for the application LEAD SERVICE PROVIDER From 50: SSF referred the client 54.
-Receive referred client 54.1 If the client is non-responsive after 14 days from when the referral is sent or non-responsive after the application is submitted then they must be moved to the withdrawn list.
-54.1.1 The purpose of the withdrawn list is to prevent clients from being denied, which requires them to start over, while still making space for the next client who is ready for the unit.
+52.3 Go to step 58

+53. Wait for the application

+From 50: SSF referred the client

+PROVIDER 54.
+Receive referred client

+54.1 If the client is non-responsive after 14 days from when the referral is sent or non-

+responsive after the application is submitted then they must be moved to the withdrawn

+list.
+54.1.1 The purpose of the withdrawn list is to prevent clients from being denied, which

+requires them to start over, while still making space for the next client who is

+ready for the unit.
 Withdraws should be tracked in SHRA's box and in HMIS.

 54.1.2 Notify the client's care team if they are withdrawn.

-54.2 Contact the client's care team to make sure they all know that the client was selected to apply for the unit.
+54.2 Contact the client's care team to make sure they all know that the client was selected to

+apply for the unit.

 54.3 The Lead Service Provider will reach out to other members of the team.

 54.3.1 Follow the links in the email to guide the client through the process.

+55. Work with client to get Housing Eligibility Documents

+55.1 Housing Eligibility Documents are:

+55.1.1 Income verification (paystubs or award letter)

+55.1.2 Asset verification (bank statements)

+55.1.3 Student status

-55. Work with client to get Housing Eligibility Documents 55.1.1 Income verification (paystubs or award letter) 55.1.2 Asset verification (bank statements) 55.1.3 Student status 55.1.4 Disability certification 55.1.5 Chronic homelessness verification
+55.1.3 Student status 55.1.4 Disability certification 55.1.5 Chronic homelessness verification